5 Signs You Need a CPA (Not Just a Tax Preparer) for FTB Issues

 - Communicates directly with FTB analysts and collection officers

-Tax preparers may know how to file forms — but they don't negotiate settlements.
+Tax preparers may know how to file forms — but they don't negotiate settlements that can reduce penalties with professional representation and improve your chances of a favorable outcome.

 The FTB can: